findalsi/web_project_group22/README.md

 ### Feature 4

 The feature sign me up allows to register by users to get notification of The Gourmet restuarant offers and promotions.
- The user have to fill email address and first name.
+ The user have to fill first name, Last name, Email address and Phone number.

 ## Database Tables